rydmike/rydmike.github.io/blog_flutter_linting.md

     # pretty much goes away.
 Considering the comment in:
     # https://dart-lang.github.io/linter/lints/parameter_assignments.html:
     # "Assigning new values to parameters is generally a bad practice unless an operator
     # such as ??= is used.
 Otherwise, arbitrarily reassigning parameters is usually a mistake."
     # One might even think the rule would allow using the ??= operator, but it does not.
-For now
+For now,
     # I am keeping this lint as warning and overriding locally with
+    #
     # ignore: parameter_assignments
+    #
     # when I need it for the ??= operator, or some copy/paste in of some code that does things
-    # that needs it too and that I don't want to deal with fixing at the moment.
+    # that needs it too, and that I don't want to deal with fixing at the moment.
     parameter_assignments: warning

     # Allow having TODOs in the code.